FailAcademy/learning/wdp-vancouver/_lessons/week-05/01-intro-to-es2105.md

 - Use arrow syntax to write functions that share the same lexical `this` as their surrounding code.
 - Use template literals, enhanced object literals, default parameters, destructuring, rest parameters, and spread operators as shorthand for writing less redundant code.
 - Use `for...of` to loop over iterable objects.
-- Create JavaScript modules using the `import` and `export` keywords to write more modular code without polluting the global namespace.

 ---